yaskovdev/blog/_posts/2017-12-11-why-20-12-2017-12-00-is-not-a-moment-of-time.md

 </subscription>
 ```

-Luckily, some of caring developers of your company created a handy utility class to parse such dates, so you can just call `Date date = DateUtil.dateValue("20060501")` and have the date of the subscription.
+Luckily, some of caring developers of your company created a handy utility class to parse such dates, so once you called the service, you can just write `Date date = DateUtil.dateValue("20060501")` and have the date of the subscription.
 And a _tricky bug_ as well.

 I guess the reason is clear already.
 The [JavaDoc](https://docs.oracle.com/javase/6/docs/api/java/util/Date.html) states: "The class Date represents a specific instant in time, with millisecond precision."
 But, as we just discussed, `20060501` is not enough to determine the specific instant in time, you need also the UTC offset.
 So you have two options: